Spider wasp: Toxins

 The Pompilidae produce a venom, delivered when they sting, containing a variety of powerful neurotoxins named pompilidotoxin (PMTX).
 These inhibit the inactivation of voltage-gated sodium channels, causing too much sodium to flow through neuron cell membranes, causing long bursts of nerve impulses (action potentials), and thus overstimulating these nerves.
 Alpha- and beta-PMTX are both small peptide chains of just 13 amino acids; alpha-PMTX has been studied in Anoplius samariensis, while beta-PMTX has been studied in Batozonellus maculifrons.

 Schmidt pain index

 In 1984, Justin O. Schmidt developed a hymenopteran sting pain scale, now known as the Schmidt sting pain index.
 In this index, a 0 is given to a sting from an insect that cannot break through human skin, a 2 is given for intermediate pain, and a 4 is given for intense pain.
 The scale rates stings from 78 different species in 42 different genera.
-Spider wasps of the genus Pepsis, also known as tarantula hawks, have a sting rating of 4.
+The species Pepsis grossa, one of the species of tarantula hawk, has a sting rating of 4.
 The sting is described as "blinding, fierce, and shockingly electric.
 A running hair dryer has been dropped into your bubble bath."
-Only the sting of the bullet ant, Paraponera clavata, is ranked higher, with a 4+ rating.